cignoir/StealGaze/README.md

 ## Features
 * Support FFXIV patch 2.16
 * Support japanese client only now
+* Just only to parse chat logs(not hacking any packets).

 ## How to get
 * v0.01 [Download](https://dl.dropboxusercontent.com/u/40069781/StealGaze/StealGaze0.01.zip) (zip/164KB)